DucManhPhan/DucManhPhan.github.io/_posts/2020-02-12-CountDownLatch-in-Java's-multithreading.md

 - Memory consistency effects: Until the count reach zeros, actions in a thread prior to calling **countDown()** happen-before actions following a successful return from a corresponding **await()** in another thread.

+- We can not reuse CountDownLatch once count reaches zero --> it was born CyclicBarrier.

+- Main thread wait on Latch by calling **CountDownLatch.await()** method while other thread calls **CountDownLatch.countDown()** to inform that they have completed.

 <br>